sanity-io/react-native-with-sanity-presentation-mode/README.md

     EXPO_PUBLIC_API_BASE_URL=base_url_of_api_that_serves_/api/validate_route
     ```

-2. Install dependencies
+4. Install dependencies

     From the project root run:
    ```
    pnpm install
    ```

-3. Run `vercel init` from each of your workspace directories to link each workspace to your Vercel project.
+5. Run `pnpm start` from the "expo" workspace to set up expo for the first time (for some reason running it from the monorepo root seems to cause Gotcha #2, see above).
+Once expo is up and running (verify in the browser at localhost:8081), you can quit this process.
+You should ONLY need to do this step on a fresh install (after repo clone or after resolving Gotcha #2, see above).

-4. Start the API and app concurrently in the same terminal window:
+6. Start the API and app concurrently in the same terminal window:

     From the project root, run
    ```